 Information: In operation since 1997, the Haunted Shack has grown into a single effects-filled, 1500-square-foot walk-through maze that takes 3-4 minutes to walk through.
 The look of the maze changes from year to year, depending on the theme (2005 was killer klowns, for example).
 The amateur haunt was closed in 2007 due to time contraints but reopened for 2008, and has been going strong ever since.
 The theme for 2001: Dia De Los Muertos.

-Description: This amateur haunt, which features a walk-through maze, has been scaring Anaheim residents for 13 unlucky years.
-The Que Line will close promptly at 10pm.
-No charge for admission.
+Description: This amateur haunt, which features a walk-through maze, has been scaring Anaheim residents since 1997.
+We have never had the opportunity to visit.

 An elaborate yard haunt loaded with custom-made props and decorations.
 Quite a bit of fun, with a short walk-through maze haunted by monsters of various shapes and sizes, depending on the year’s theme.

-Description: Formerly known as Mishap Manor, this family-friendly yard haunt got a makeover and a new name for Halloween 2012, razing its decrepit haunted house to make room for a cemetery with a pair of mausoleums.
-All of the props are home-made, enhanced with lighting and sound effects.
-For the courageous trick-or-treater, this is a 150-foot walk-through crypt.
+History: Formerly known as Mishap Manor, this family-friendly yard haunt got a makeover and a new name for Halloween 2012, razing its decrepit haunted house to make room for a “A Haunt on Garden Street,” which included a cemetery with a pair of mausoleums, and a walk-through crypt, enhanced with lighting and sound effects.
+You can read about our visit here.

 THE HORROR ON FRANKEL STREET - Halloween Yard & Garage Haunt